-It’s possible to arrange an organized tour but the more exciting option is to rent a motorbike and arrange your own visit like I did with a group of friends.
+It’s possible to arrange an organized tour but the more exciting option is to rent a motorbike and arrange your own visit as I did with a group of friends.
 Because there is so much to see and do it is better to plan to stay a night rather than to attempt to see everything all in one rushed day.

-Camping in Doi Inthanon:
+Camping in Doi Inthanon

-We started later than we planned so on the first day we mostly busied ourselves with renting the tents and supplies, buying food and drinks and setting up the hammocks we brought.
+We started later than we planned so on the first day we mostly busied ourselves with renting the tents and supplies, buying food and drinks, and setting up the hammocks we brought.
 We hurried to unload our supplies and equipment to make it to the top of the mountain to watch the sunset we found to be rather disappointing.
-The views that day were not so great and the sunset wasn’t so amazing but it was fun nonetheless.
+The views that day was not so great and the sunset wasn’t amazing but it was fun nonetheless.

 There are two temples in stunning colors of gold and purple located five minutes from the top of the mountain, you can’t miss them.
 The temples have an additional entrance fee of 100 baht ($2.80) but the views alone make the price of admission well worth it.

 Waterfalls of Doi Inthanon:

 Being able to climb this waterfall and swim in the pool at the bottom is what made me prefer this fall to the others.
 The water in the pool was cool and refreshing and the climb up was challenging but allowed for some incredible views.
-I actually wasn’t even able to make it to the very top but I saw a group that managed to make it all the way up.
+I actually wasn’t even able to make it to the very top but I saw a group that managed to make it up.

 The ride through the park was gorgeous and peaceful and the signs showing turnoffs for the waterfalls were in Thai as well as English, making it easy to locate the falls.
 Some of the falls you’re only able to stop and view from lookouts rather than swim in but they are still very impressive.

 Hours later, sunburnt and dirty from the ride home, we arrived back in Chiang Mai.
 This trip and the photos I managed to take were so amazing that I visited the park again weeks later when I had another friend in town.
-Anyone visiting Chiang Mai that is interested in the outdoors and nature should be sure visit Doi Inthanon National Park.
+Anyone visiting Chiang Mai that is interested in the outdoors and nature should be sure to visit Doi Inthanon National Park.